 Salmon River Pool Features

 Most of our Scottish salmon pools have been named due to meaningful landmarks on the immediate riverbank area for example 'The Castle Pool' 'The Junction Pool' or 'The Oak Tree Pool' which is all fine and dandy but that extra level on pool knowledge for a visiting fisher who isn't completely aware of the Spring month hot spots within that pool would be an obvious and effective advantage.
-When you're on form with the fly and you're 50 yards away and closing from a bunch or riverbank daffodils let your hackles rise naturally in anticipation of that special subsurface hello!
+When you're on form with the fly and 50 yards away and closing from a bunch of riverbank daffodils let your hackles rise naturally in anticipation of that special subsurface hello!